6.5 Battle of the Rails (1946)

-e dopo tre documentari di carattere archeologico e contemporaneo, diresse nel 1944 il suo primo film,
+e dopo tre documentari di carattere archeologico e contemporaneo, diresse il suo primo film,

-La bataille du rail, un tributo semidocumentario ai ferrovieri che presero parte alla
+La Bataille du Rail/ Battle of the Rails (1946), un tributo semidocumentario ai ferrovieri che presero parte alla

 Resistenza, col quale Clémènt si presentava come il Rossellini francese.
 Realizzò